Category Archives: Projects

 The information I had was, as a rule of thumb, that a 20mm pipe will pass 1000 litres/minute (l/m) and a 25mm pipe will pass 2000 l/m, as I had independent zone control, with the highest water demand zone taking less than 9 l/m, I went with 20mm MDPE pipe as the flow rate, pressure and pipe length all worked out fine for my lawn.

-It turns out that the sprinkler head water volume is when the head is at its full design pattern, a number of the heads in my system have had the coverage tailored to my lawn, therefore the water consumption is lower, allowing me to have Zones 1 & 2 on at the same time with no adverse effect on water pattern coverage as the pump pressure is healthy.
+It turns out that the sprinkler head water volume is when the head is at its full design pattern, a number of the heads in my system have had the coverage tailored to my lawn, therefore the water consumption is slightly lower, the DAB Jet 120M allows me to have all 13 sprinklers on at the same time with no adverse effect on water pattern coverage as the pump pressure is healthy.

 As stated earlier, the Hunter PRS40 bodies have an integral pressure reducing valve so they operate at their optimal water pressure which is 2.75bar (40psi), it is important therefore, that the pressure reaching the spray body is => than 2.75bar.